Jump to:

 The Critical 10-Day Window

-Both the Notice of Intent to Suspend and the Notice of Intent to Revoke contain a crucial detail often overlooked - a mandatory response within 10 days.
-This time-sensitive requirement is often nestled within the fine print, yet its implications are significant.
+Both the Notice of Intent to Suspend and the Notice of Intent to Revoke contain a crucial detail often overlooked: a mandatory response within 10 days.
+This time-sensitive requirement is often hidden in the fine print, yet its implications are significant.
 Ignoring or missing this deadline means automatic license loss.

 The 10-day limit to respond to either notice is non-negotiable.
 Immediate action is not just recommended but essential to preserve your driving privileges.
 If you receive either notice, contact us without delay to navigate the legal intricacies and safeguard your rights.